 - Odd numbers would begin at 1 on the East Coast and ascend westward.

-- Even numbers would begin at near the Canadian Border 2 and ascend southward.
+- Even numbers would begin at near the Canadian Border at 2 and ascend southward.

 - The numbering of the US Route System would ultimately infer a position within the Country to aid navigation.